Oshoala’s Barcelona complete treble with Copa de la Reina win | Goal.com

 Oshoala’s Barcelona complete treble with Copa de la Reina win

-Asisat Oshoala’s Barcelona have completed their treble having defeated Levante 4-2 in Sunday’s Copa de la Reina final.
+Asisat Oshoala’s Barcelona have completed a treble having defeated Levante 4-2 in Sunday’s Copa de la Reina final.

-The Blaugranes had won the Uefa Women’s Champions and Primera Division diadem for a record sixth time.
+The Blaugranes had won the Uefa Women’s Champions and Primera Division diadem for a record sixth time earlier this season.

 TRIPLET🏆🏆🏆......NOBODY BADDER 🤟🏾 @FCBfemeni pic.twitter.com/Ab1bwrGChM— ASISAT M.O.N (@AsisatOshoala) May 30, 2021